Christmas with the Kranks: Critical response

-Roger Ebert gave the film 1/4 stars, calling it "a holiday movie of stunning awfulness that gets even worse when it turns gooey at the end."
+Roger Ebert gave the film one out of four stars, calling it "a holiday movie of stunning awfulness that gets even worse when it turns gooey at the end."
 Nell Minow of Common Sense Media gave the film 1/5 stars, writing: "The characters are unpleasant, the jokes are unfunny, and the sentiment is hypocritical -- so this movie is about as unappetizing as last year's figgy pudding."
-Stephen Hunter of The Washington Post wrote: "Christmas With the Kranks is a leaden whimsy so heavy it threatens to crash through the multiplex floor."
+Stephen Hunter of The Washington Post wrote: "Christmas with the Kranks is a leaden whimsy so heavy it threatens to crash through the multiplex floor."
 Claudia Puig of USA Today wrote: "You will not want to spend Christmas, or any other day of the year, with the Kranks.
 Or, for that matter, in the company of their uncommonly nosy, self-righteous and meddling friends and neighbors."

 Scott Foundas of Variety was more positive, calling it "an agreeable, if snowflake-thin stocking stuffer faithfully adapted from John Grisham's 2001 bestseller Skipping Christmas."